SJ23 Tech Tip D15, (Updated 2026-01-31) Bob Schimmel.

 • Release the choke cable from the top of the carburetor.
 Don't drop the screw into the bottom of the outboard.

 • The body of the carburetor is mounted to the power head by 2 nuts on either side.
-Remove them and pull the carburetor off.
+Remove the nuts and pull the carburetor off.

-• Remove the float bowl to see if debris has accumulated inside.
+• Remove the float bowl and check for accumulated debris.
 The type of debris and amount of it is a telltale sign of the problem.

 • Are the idle and high speed jets (.045) clean?
 Use the exact size screw driver to remove brass jet.
 Spray brake cleaner through jets.
 Do not enlarge the side holes with a poker.
 The steel wire of a twisty tie can usually fit.
 Set idle jet screw 1-2 turns out.